carlin-q-scott/carlin-q-scott.github.io/about.markdown

 permalink: /about/
 ---

+## About Me

+Hello,

+I'm a Senior Fullstack Software Engineer, including DevOps.
+I graduated from Oregon State University in 2008 with a BS in Computer Engineering and I've worked in the industry since 2007 (internships).

+## About Site

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: